 Once you have customer reviews, you can display them to benefit your business and bottom line.
-But, you have the get the reviews from your customer first.
+But first: you have the get the reviews from your customer.

 Getting Customer Reviews

 Acquiring a high-volume of customer reviews will require some work.
 Reviews may slowly trickle in on their own.
-But a strategy will bring in more reviews more quickly.
+However, there are proactive strategies your business can take to bring in more reviews at a faster rate.

 Ask.
 When you see that a customer, patient, or client has had a positive interaction with your brand, come right out and ask them to write a review.
 Also, make it part of your process to always ask for recommendations upon finishing up business with a customer.

-50% of consumers have been asked to leave a review about a business and actually left a review. — LCR Study
+Per the LCR study, 72% of consumers who have been asked to leave a review about a business reported leaving a review.

 Train your team to ask.
 Make sure your entire team understands the value in getting reviews, and teach them best practices for asking clients and customers to leave feedback.

 Make it easy.
 You will get more reviews if the process for leaving them is simple and clear.
 Create flyers that tell customers how to leave reviews and use website content to guide people to where they can provide their testimonials.